kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 id: hi-kin-python
 title: Hello World with the Python SDK
 ---
-# Hello World with the Python SDK
 `main.py` is the Hello World script for Kin development with Python. `main.py` implements the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin blockchain, execute a transaction and read the user's current balance.

-It operates in the Kin Playground environment dedicated to Kin development where you can develop and test your Kin integration with up to 1000 users.
+It operates in the Kin testnet environment dedicated to Kin development where you can develop and test your Kin integration.
+Here you are free to create all accounts you need and you can also have some initial funding using `friendbot`.

 Please note that the Python SDK is meant to be part of a server-side implementation to pair with one of our client SDK, such as iOS and Android.
 To better understand the architecture of the Kin Blockchain and the available SDKs look at [Introduction to Kin]